Pandemic spells opportunity for marooned Coast Guard cadets

 “The list came out and we just got up and went,” she said.
 “They just voluntold us.
 It was exciting.”

 The Munro had been embarking from California in late June for the patrol when one of its crew members tested positive for the coronavirus.
-Contract tracing resulted in 14 shipmates being ordered into quarantine for two weeks.
+Contact tracing resulted in 14 shipmates being ordered into quarantine for two weeks.

 Capt.
 Blake Novak said that didn’t leave him with enough service members to sail.
 He came up with the idea of replacing them with cadets, having heard that much of the fleet was canceling internships and summer shadowing opportunities because of the pandemic.